7 Deadly Sins of Retargeting

 1. Showing too many impressions

 Some retailers need to think about their re-targeting strategies!
 Being shown a banner left right and centre – employ a new retargeter!

 One of the biggest concerns most brands have before starting a retargeting campaign is the fear of annoying, creeping out, or otherwise overwhelming their consumers.
 The concern here is certainly a valid one, as consumer annoyance due to excessive retargeting ads is well-documented.
 Luckily, it’s also easy to avoid.
 Set a frequency cap to limit the number of impressions that each of your users is served.

 2. Not showing enough impressions

-While showing too many impressions can turn users against you, not showing enough can render your retargeting campaign just as ineffective.
+While showing too many impressions can turn users against you, not showing enough can render your retargeting campaign ineffective.
 The power of retargeting lies in its ability to keep your brand top of mind among users through continuous exposure.
 If you only serve a few ads throughout the month, it won’t be sufficient to solidify brand awareness and cement brand recall.
-In our experience, the optimal number is approximately 17-20 impressions per user per month, breaking down to roughly one impression every other day.
-At this level, your users won’t be inundated with ads, but will see your brand with enough frequency to solidify brand recall.
+Set frequency caps so that your users won’t be inundated with ads, but will see your brand with enough frequency to solidify brand recall.

 3. Neglecting your creatives